chloe-hahn/document-viewer-docs/api/interface/verror.md

 ### code

 The error code.
-Please refer to [Error List]() for the whole error codes DDV has.
+Please refer to [Error List]() for the whole error codes Dynamsoft Document Viewer has.

 ### message